 Maybe a possible behavior change turns a trip to the bar into a visit to the juice bar.
 It depends on the client’s most controllable facet of the triangle.
 Of course, cognitive behavioral therapy is a lot more involved than this example.
 There are also issues of black and white thinking, faulty reasoning, fatalism, and similar patterns to undo.

-Psychotherapy is only one approach to helping someone struggling with drug addiction.
-Social stressors, inflexible coping mechanisms, and trouble relating to peers make recovery more difficult.
-At Crest View Recovery Center in North Carolina, however, our reality therapy model makes it possible to address many of these problems in the process of counseling.
+At Crest View Recovery Center in Asheville, North Carolina, our CBT reality therapy model makes it possible to address many of these problems in the process of counseling.
 Examples of possible approaches include:

 - Comprehensive clinical care that emphasizes avenues of healing